 Enable 2 factor authentication for all the websites or applications (if they support 2FA).
 This will provide a second layer of security incase someone finds your password.

 If possible also stay away from SMS/text based 2 factor authentication.
 Instead, use the mobile applications like FreeOTP, Google Authenticator, Authy.
 These generates time based tokens which can be used as 2FA.

 To learn more, read the guide on 2FA.

 To know more which all sites provides 2 factor authentication, visit https://twofactorauth.org.

 Encrypt all USB drives¶

-While installing Linux in your system, you can encrypt the whole drive.
-This will help in case your laptop is stolen or taken away by someone.
-This also means try to keep your laptop in shutdown state most of the time, so that to boot the system, one will have to provide the encryption password.
+While installing Linux on your system, you can encrypt the entire drive.
+This will help in the event your laptop is stolen or taken away by someone.
+This also means that it is a good practice to keep your laptop in shutdown state when it is not being used.
+This would mean that to boot the system, one will have to provide the encryption password.

-The same goes to the all USB devices you use.
+The same goes for all USB devices you use.
 We have much bigger chance to misplace or forget about small USB devices.
 How to encrypt USB devices using LUKS has all the details you need to know to encrypt or decrypt any USB device.

 Do not download and install random software from internet¶

-Do not download software from any random site and install them on your computer.
+Do not download software from any random or unknown site and install them on your computer.
 They may have malware or virus in them, which can attack not only your computer, but also all the computers in the network.
-The same goes about any software which says to execute some random shell script from internet.
+The same goes about any software which needs to execute some random shell script from the internet.